 Whilst some personalities are comfortable with conflict and may even use it to get things done or out of the open, it can also lead to problems that can seriously affect performance and the ongoing relationship with your team member.

 Looking for more help on managing conflict?
-Try this article:
+Try these articles:

 Please click below for other relevant personal development tips and advice.

 Our personal development hub contains useful techniques and